brimdata/zed/docs/lake/design.md

 to a technical user.

-While this design document is independent of any particular implementation, we will illustrate examples of `zed lake` commands that are under development.
+While this design document is independent of any particular implementation, we will illustrate the design concepts here with examples of `zed lake` commands.
 Note that while this CLI-first approach provides an ergonomic way to experiment with and learn the Zed lake building blocks, all of this functionality is also exposed through an API to a cloud-based service.
 Most interactions between